techidaily/site-facebook/source/_posts/enhancing-online-peace-with-limited-facebook-friends.md

  A person with more than one account can look you up from the other account if that isn't blocked.
 The best practice after blocking is limiting your posts and changing their privacy from Public to Friends.

- You can also[report a Facebook contact](https://www.makeuseof.com/report-content-spam-facebook/) depending on their activities on the app.
+ You can also [report a Facebook contact](https://www.makeuseof.com/report-content-spam-facebook/) depending on their activities on the app.
 Impersonation, abusive language, and explicit content are why people report and block a user on Facebook.

 ## Make Facebook a Safe Space for Yourself